 Visit 50 Travel goal: 50 countries, 50 states, by age 50

-The names “Visit 50” and “50 and 50 by 50” refer to my travel goal.
-I want to visit all 50 states, and 50 countries, by age 50.
+The name “Visit 50” refers to my travel goal.
+I want to inspire you to visit 50 countries, by age 50.
 That’s right.
-Visiting all 50 states and 50 countries by age 50 seemed nearly insurmountable when we made this challenge.
+Visiting 50 countries by age 50 seemed nearly insurmountable when we made this challenge.

 Lots of people say “I want to travel more,” but that’s not a goal – a goal needs to have 5 things.
 Goals need to be S.M.A.R.T. – Specific, Measurable, Ambitious, Realistic/attainable and Time-targeted with a specific have a time limit.